 It will help if you use testimonials that match the audience targeted.
 For example, if you are trying to sell a product/ service to a young audience, don’t use testimonials from older people because you won’t convince anybody.

 Advice when creating Peer Testimonial

-- Use details about your clients — Include details about your client in the testimonial such as personal information, link to social media profile, or their profession to let the readers identify better with them.
+- Use details about your clients — Include details about your client in the testimonial such as personal information, link to social media profile, website company, or their profession to let the readers identify better with them.

 7. Influencer Testimonial

 Adding influencer testimonials to your website will definitely skyrocket your brand.